ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 ### Qualifiers

-The results of the Qualifiers can be found through [this link](https://goo.gl/TC4A91).
+The results of the Qualifiers can be found [here](https://goo.gl/TC4A91).

 ## Rules